L-Theanine for Dogs [Supplement Guide 2024]

 What is L-Theanine?

 L-Theanine was discovered in 1949 as a component of green tea.
 It is an amino acid that can promote relaxation without drowsiness.
-It is most commonly found in tea leaves, black or green, but can also be found in fungal species.
+It is most commonly an amino acid found in tea leaves, black tea, or green, but can also be found in fungal species.
 L-Theanine can be purchased as a dietary supplement in pill form from your local drugstore.
 It also is an ingredient you can find in certain pet treats.

 Why do People Use L-Theanine for Dogs?